Qian Zhi Fu: Vaishnavism-influenced period: 4th – 8th century CE

 Archaeological evidence indicates that Qiān at Si Thep developed from a prehistoric farming village approximately 2,500 years ago.
 During the first archaeological phase (c.
-4th–5th century CE), the early settlement occupied the inner town and exhibited a burial tradition with offerings indicative of cultural interaction with India and neighboring communities in the central region and the Mun River basin to the northeast.
+4th–5th century CE), the settlement occupied the inner town and had a burial tradition with offerings that indicate cultural interaction with India and communities in the central region and the Mun River basin.
+By the 7th century, Si Thep had developed a substantial Brahmanical presence, represented by large-scale stone sculptures including the standing four-armed Viṣṇu.
+The sculpture belongs to a tradition that spread across mainland Southeast Asia and has been associated with a Vaiṣṇava network extending from Arakan to western Java.
+Scholars suggest that mainland centres participated in the development and circulation of these artistic traditions rather than deriving them from a single source.
+Other sculptures associated with Si Thep include a Viṣṇu head, a Kṛṣṇa Govardhana, and a fragmentary goddess, while two gold plaques depicting Viṣṇu date to the late 7th or early 8th century.